Most people who smoke want to quit. The good news: free help is available to all Minnesotans.

 Medical Assistance and Minnesota Care cover counseling and the following medications:

 - Nicotine Inhaler

 Talk to your doctor about quitting smoking and get the right help you need to quit for good.

-QUITPLAN Services is a free cessation program available to anyone who wants to quit tobacco.
-QUITPLAN Services offer a wide array of tools to help people quit using tobacco.
-People who live in Minnesota can, if eligible, sign up for the QUITPLAN Helpline for a complete phone counseling (quitline) program or they can choose individual services.
+QUITPLAN Services is a free program available to anyone who wants to quit tobacco and offers a wide array of tools for eligible Minnesotans.
+People can sign up for the QUITPLAN Helpline for a complete phone counseling (quitline) program or they can choose individual services.

 - Starter kits with two weeks of free patches, gum, or lozenges